robertmoore40/technical-writing-portfolio/README.md

 ## AeroSpace

 ### AS9100D Job Router / Traveler [Link](AS%20-%209100D%20Job%20Router.md)
 _This controlled form was created to meet AS9100D requirements for traceability, inspection, and production control.
-It standardizes documentation across the job lifecycle—from material receipt through final release—ensuring objective evidence is captured and maintained for audit and customer compliance._
+It standardizes documentation across the job lifecycle, from material receipt through final release, ensuring objective evidence is captured and maintained for audit and customer compliance._